 What is a Will?

-A will is a document that describes where things you own (called your estate) will go, after your death (recipients are called Beneficiaries).
+A will is a document that describes where things you own (called your estate) will go, after your death, and to which recipients (recipients are called Beneficiaries).
 At a simple level just being clear about what you have in your estate and where you want it to go on your death is helpful to those that you leave behind responsible for tidying up your affairs (called executors), who incidentally you can choose as part of your will.
 Also, if your estate is large enough there may be tax advantages to be explored.
 As a wise man once said - Inheritance tax is a voluntary tax, and in the sense that you can do something about it if you plan.
 That is correct and having a Will is a good start.

 Why would I want a Will?

 The law says what will happen to your belongings if you do not have a will (you are said to have died intestate).
 This might be OK, but it might not, and chances are you will not know what the law says anyway.
 In addition, your executor will usually be grateful to know what you wanted to happen to your things when you pass on, otherwise they might have to choose and that can be really hard.